-- If the fire is on the first floor and you are on the second floor, you should gather your family members on the second floor.
+- If the fire is on the first floor, you should gather your family members on the second floor.
 Move your family into a bedroom, close the door, and exit out the bedroom window. - If the fire is burning on the second floor, instruct your family to leave the second floor.
 Exit the home using the closest exit door and close the door as you leave.
 Go to your designated meeting spot and call 911.